 We can register your new or used car, truck, trailer, motorcycle, camper, tractor, tanker, and other commercial and heavy vehicles.
-For re-registrations, bring your old registration and insurance card; for new registrations, you will also need the bill of sale and previous title.
+For re-registrations, bring your old registration and insurance card; for new registrations, you will also need the bill of sale (find a blank version here) and previous title.

 The Department of Inland Fisheries and Wildlife governs most of Maine's licensed outdoor activities, like ATV, snowmobile, and boat registrations or hunting, fishing, and trapping licenses.
 IFW has web portals for most registrations, which can be used by both Maine residents and visitors.
 For first-time registrations, Maine residents will need a signed bill of sale with the vehicle's serial number.